farao-community/farao-community.github.io/pages/docs/input-data/glsk.md

 Here we are going to talk about one unique geographical zone.

 ### Proportional GLSK {#proportional}
-A propotional GLSK gives a percentage as repartition key.
+A proportional GLSK gives a percentage as repartition key.
 Within the zone, the absolute sum of these percentages must be one.
 Of course the variation on generators and loads must be of the opposite sign meaning that if the variation on the zone is positive generators target powers must increase and loads consumption must decrease – the aim being to increase net position.

 **This type of GLSK is linear** therefore it can be used for PTDF computations.